darklife/darkriscv/README.md

 to run the "hello world" test.
 This means that the *darkriscv* w/ cache controller running at 50MHz and 3 wait states is more than 2x faster than a *darkriscv* w/o cache controller running at 75MHz and with 5 wait states.

+Additional tests with a modified *darkriscv* with true 3-stage pipeline:

+- 1st. stage: instruction pre-fetch (no operation other than cache)
+- 2nd. stage: instruction "static" decode (no register or memory read here!)
+- 3rt. stage: instruction execution (register/memory read/write)

+The clock improved from 50MHz to 75MHz running with the cache controller and from 75 to 90MHz running without the cache controller.

+Unfortunately, the extra stage means that the pipeline flush changes from 1 clock to 2 clocks, which means longer delays to refill the pipeline.
+As result, the 3-stage pipeline version produced the following result in the hello world code:

+- darkrisc@75MHz +cache +wait-states: 9.37us

+In my opinion, this is a very good result!
+Unfortunately, at this moment the the 3-stage pipeline does not work in the scenario with no external cache controller.

 ## Development Tools (gcc)